 Why borrowers might choose to pay interest on student loans while in school

 In some cases, you may want to pay interest on your student loans to reduce the overall costs of your education.
-For most federal and private student loans, even if you defer payments, interest continues to accrue, and unpaid interest is added to your loan balance.
+For most federal and private student loans, even if you defer payments, accrued, unpaid interest is added to your loan balance.

 Paying interest on your student loans while in school is a way to reduce your overall borrowing costs.
 When interest accrues and capitalizes to your loan balance, interest will accrue on the entire balance, including the capitalized interest.
 So you’re paying interest on top of interest.

-In the same example, if you made an interest-only payment of about $23 each month, you could avoid adding it to your loan.
-As in this example, a private lender may require you to make payments during school, but in-school payments are almost always optional.
+A private lender may require you to make payments during school, as in this example, but in-school payments are almost always optional.

 When you might have to make payments even if you didn’t choose an in-school repayment plan